 One of the most important safety protocols is to have enough life jackets and even lifeboats on board for all passengers in case there is an emergency.
 This is true for all boats, big or small.
 While others may complain that they are able to swim, water conditions are not always ideal.
 There may be strong currents, or you may get tired of swimming.
-But with a life jacket on, you have the assurance that you will float to safety.
+With a life jacket on, you have the assurance that you will float to safety.
 There is no such thing as being too prepared.
 If you're boating with children - check out our guide to lifejackets for kids for more tips on selecting the right devices.

 Like how you give regular maintenance to a car, it is also imperative to do the same to boats.
 Both are essential for transportation, and without regular maintenance, you might end up stuck in the middle of nowhere.
 This is also part of the safety regulations for almost all States when it comes to boating.
 You do not let your machine overwork without giving it time to rest, because this can only lead to disastrous results along the way.
-Whether you do it yourself or you intend to hire a professional to do it, have a regular schedule for your boat maintenance to avoid hassles in the future.
+Have a regular schedule for your boat maintenance to avoid hassles in the future.
 Most accidents are caused by defective machinery so don’t wait for small glitches to become bigger problems later.

+Never go boating alone.
 Having another set of hands and eyes while you are boating will ensure that you double-check everything.
 If you happen to miss a signal or sign along the way, then your lookout can inform you immediately.
 In case anything happens, you will have someone who can step up and lead so that your trip does not take a turn for the worst.
 A companion will not only be more fun but having someone with you can be essential support in a time of uncertainty on the water.
 Consider taking boating safety courses with your friends who want to enjoy the water with you.

 If there is a time to be careful, it should be when you are in unfamiliar territories.
 Water conditions can be different for every place, and this should pose some caution for those who are beginners and experts alike.
 There may be other boats in the area traveling in the same path, so maneuvering yours on the defensive side will be the best strategy.
 Don’t be in a rush, look for signs and other signals that may be cause for alarm for risk.
 Remember that safety should always be a priority whenever you are boating in a new area.

-These tips are only some of the most important things to note down when chartering a boat.
-Whether you are the one operating it or not, it is best to keep in mind precautions to avoid trouble while you are on a relaxing trip.
+These tips are only some of the most important things to note down when renting or chartering a boat.
+Whether you are the one operating it or not, always keep in mind precautions to avoid any trouble while you are on the water.
 There are so many things to learn about boating.
 It is one of the most exciting activities and is perfect for fun adventures with friends and family.
-Bring your camera, take those pictures, relax, and enjoy the breeze while you’re at it.
-For more tips and guides on going on an adventure, check out Trip101.
+Prepare yourself and take safety seriously so you can enjoy maximum fun while preventing accidents and tragedies.